jcollard/ChessAppDevlog/README.md

 private static void MovePiece(string select, string tile)
 ```

-One thing to note here that was really annoying to me was that I wrote the
-`tileselect` method to have two reference parameters.
-I was running into trouble
-with these variables being updated within the method but ultimately needed them
-outside the method.
-This was a concession I made to get the input / output test
+I was not happy about was the use of the two reference parameters for the
+`tileselect` method.
+In my opinion, this was almost as bad as just making those variables
+global... maybe worse.

+However, I was stubborn, didn't want to make them global, and was tired of my test
+failing.
+So, I gave in and made this concession to make it a little easier to get
+input / output test passing.
+I made a note of how much I hated what I had done here
-to work quickly.
-Ultimately, I came back to this in the end and cleaned it up
+and I promised myself I would come back to clean it up later.
-but it haunted me for the majority of the refactor.

 With these new changes, I was finally able to refactor the **Main** method to
 contain a relatively simple game loop: